scipy-lectures/scientific-python-lectures/intro/pandas/0_5_filtering_data_with_pandas.md

 ## Summary

-This page has looked at the similarities/differences in filtering data with collections of Booleans in Numpy and Pandas.
+This page has looked at the similarities/differences in filtering data with collections of Booleans in NumPy and Pandas.